Vishal-2209/vishal-2209/README.md

 ## 🚀 About Me

-I'm a **Full Stack Python Developer** based in Ahmedabad, India, with **2+ years of hands-on experience** building production-ready web applications.
-I specialize in **Django, React.js, and modern backend systems** — from designing scalable APIs to deploying full-stack products that serve real users.

 - 🏗️ Built **LawPrix** — a production-grade multi-portal legal SaaS platform with an AI-powered case assessment engine using NVIDIA Nemotron and OpenAI
 - 📈 Created **Nexus** — a student resource platform scaled to **1,200+ concurrent active users** within its first exam cycle
 - 🎨 Shipped **3+ client products** from concept to live deployment as a freelance developer